swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ## Revision history

+* Revision 5 (pre-second-review):
+  * Changed file-level default isolation to apply to top-level globals (script mode) and allow existing rules to reject illegal defaults.
+  * Explicitly mention kinds of declarations that file-default isolation does not apply to.
 * Revision 4 (pre-second-review):
   * Changed file-level default isolation to *not* inherit SE-0466's `-default-isolation` inference rules and carve-outs.
 Defaults apply to every unspecified top-level declaration.
 * Revision 3 (following return for revision):